martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 * Local safety guidelines allow the venue and hotels to host a meeting with the expected number of participants and staff.

-* It MUST be possible to provision Internet Access to the Facility and IETF Hotels that allows those attending in person to utilize the Internet for all their IETF, business, and day-to-day needs; in addition, there must be sufficient bandwidth and access for remote attendees.
+* It is possible to provision Internet Access to the Facility and IETF Hotels that allows those attending in person to utilize the Internet for all their IETF, business, and day-to-day needs; in addition, there must be sufficient bandwidth and access for remote attendees.
 Provisions include, but are not limited to, native and unmodified IPv4 and IPv6 connectivity, and global reachability; there may be no additional limitation that would materially impact their Internet use.
 To ensure availability, it MUST be possible to provision redundant paths to the Internet.